efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

        end

-As I said earlier and like all other expressions, try/catch/after expression (from now on try expressions) return a value that you can match if you want to something.
+As I said earlier and like all other expressions, try/catch/after expression (from now on try expressions) return a value that you can match to something (if you want).

 The expression starts with the try keyword followed by one or more expressions in the try body separated by new lines, if the body doesn't throw an exception the result of evaluating the last expression of the body will be returned.

-If an exception is thrown and no catch section is available the after body will be evaluated and the exception will be rethrown.
+If an exception is thrown and no catch section is available the after body will be evaluated and the exception will be re-thrown.

-If the catch section is available the thrown value will be matched against each case clause from top to bottom, if a case clause matches the body will be evaluated and the result of the last expression will be returned, if no case clause matches the exception will the rethrown.
-If an after section is defined it will be executed.
+If the catch section is available the thrown value will be matched against each case clause from top to bottom, if a case clause matches the body will be evaluated and the result of the last expression will be returned, if no case clause matches the exception will the re-thrown.
+If an after section is defined it will be executed before re-throwing.

-case clauses in the catch section have one restriction, they can only have one or two arguments, if they have one argument the value will be matched against the exception's details and the type of the exception is assumed to be throw.
+case clauses in the catch section have one restriction, they can only have one or two arguments, if they have one argument the value will be matched against the exception's details and the type of the exception is assumed to be **throw**.

 If the case clause has two arguments the first will be matched against the exception type which can be one of **throw**, **error** or **exit** and the second against the exception's details.